Skip to main content

 • Suspected fraud or scam activity: Accounts are disabled when activity suggests fraud, scams, or unauthorized access, to help protect customers and their information

-If your account is disabled for Terms of Use, security, or compliance reasons, access to MoonPay services is restricted.
-In some cases, disablement decisions are final and cannot be reversed.
+If your account has been permanently disabled for a Terms of Use violation, access to MoonPay services is fully restricted, and this decision cannot be reversed.

 Disabled accounts: